TriKro/rsb-content/part3-generative_market_research/focus-group.md

  * To identify working practices e.g. how a particular product is used
  * To test new products i.e. where something needs showing to people
  * To explore a concept with stimulus aids
- * To explore and identify issues of satisfaction for customers, staff or suppliers
+ * To explore and identify issues of satisfaction for customers, staff, or suppliers
  * To explore perceptions of brand and service elements associated with the brand

 ### Time Commitment